10 things to do once you have passed your MLAT.

 - Figure out how you like to study language

 Our recommendations on the best way to prepare for language courses

 6. Download a language learning app.
 There are obviously many apps on the market such as Duolingo, Rosetta Stone and others.
-My favorite one for learning Chinese was Chinese Skill.

 7. Signup for a short course prior to your real course.
 The value of an actual course is the accountability you get from having to show up and have set tasks.
-Also you are told what to learn and how to learn it from seasoned professionals.
+Also, you are told what to learn and how to learn it from seasoned professionals.

 9. Contact your language school and ask to be able to access course material early.
-I wish I had known this prior to my intensive Chinese course.
-Once I began the course I found out that all the vocab lists and sample sentences were available to anyone under an existing quizlet user account.
+I wish I had known this prior to my intensive course.
+Once I began the course I found out that all the vocab lists and sample sentences were available to anyone under an existing Quizlet user account.
 If you are able to access this what I recommend is to learn say 10% of the words from each course week.
 Choose what you think are the most commonly used words from each vocab list and learn those.
 This will mean that instead of learning 10 new words per day on course like everyone else you will only need to learn 9.

-10. Lastly, the very best way to consolidate your new language skills are to use them in authentic situations.
-There are ample amount of local language meetups in both large and small cities that you can join so that you can try out your new language skills for real.
+10. Lastly, the very best way to consolidate your new language skills is to use them in authentic situations.
+There are an ample amount of local language meetups in both large and small cities that you can join so that you can try out your new language skills for real.
 This has the added benefit of what is called stress inoculation.
 Essentially speaking a new language can make people feel awkward and nervous but the more you do it the more you will inoculate yourself against this feeling.

 If you complete these 10 steps then there is no stopping you!
 You will have a great time learning a new language and we wish you all the best in your language journey!